 Doing payroll is a necessary, but time-consuming task.
-Multiply that across the number of employees you have in your company, each with differing requirements, and you can see why many business owners regard payroll as a tedious chore.
+Multiply that across the number of employees you may have in your company, each with differing requirements, and you can see why many business owners regard payroll as a tedious chore.

 Whether it is your first time or you’ve been doing it for years, it is worth taking note of the following four tips when doing payroll in Singapore.

 #1 You Must Issue An Itemised Payslip

-Apart from crediting the salary to your employee in a timely manner, you are legally required under the Employment Act to give an itemised payslip.
+Apart from crediting your employee’s salary in a timely manner, you are legally required under the Employment Act to give an itemised payslip.
 A breach of this rule can result in a fine of $100 to $200 per occurrence.

 Payslips (which can be either soft or hard copy) should be issued at least once a month and given to employees along with their salary.
 While that’s the ideal scenario, employers have up to 3 working days from the salary payment to provide employees with their payslip.

 Aside from being legally required, providing an itemised payslip is a good employment practice for documentation purposes, especially for the avoidance of any future salary dispute.
 Having payslips also helps your employee understand their salary components.